 Dry and wet traction is excellent.
 The steering is responsive and offers good feedback on all types of pavement.
 Since this tire was just released before winter, we have no way of knowing how well it will handle snow and ice.
 However, since this model does not carry the severe snow service designation, you may find traction to be lacking in deep snow and thicker ice or hard-pack.
 We will update as we find out more.

 The biggest area where you may take issue with the TerrainContact AT would be in off-road driving performance.
 It’s obvious this tire is not a BFG T/A KO2 or other more hard-core off road tire that is designed for driving on punishing terrains.
+Deeper mud, soft sand and other loose material is not a strong suit for this model.
 It’s simply not built for it.
 It’s more of a mild-mannered AT tire that is ideally suited for use on pavement, dirt, grass and gravel, which is really what the vast majority of drivers spend their time doing anyway.

 Overall, unless you’re looking for a serious tough as nails off-road tire, the Terrain Contact A/T is a winner.
 For every day around town driving and those weekend trips to the lake or hunting grounds, this tire ranks right up there with the better models in its class.

 What Vehicles Will The Continental TerrainContact AT Fit?